Tarleton State University believed in the power of family engagement early. Here’s where they are now.

 Kei Bermea and Lathes Towns pose with Leslie Gale and Tess Jenkins from the CampusESP team (center) during a campus visit.
 (We adore Lathes’ purple hard hat!)

-“I knew that parents wanted to be involved, but not intrusive – that was my favorite go-to word back then to help the university understand how important parents were and how much we needed to start valuing them,” said Lathes Towns, Director of Student Involvement and Family Relations at Tarleton.
+“I knew that parents wanted to be involved, but not intrusive – that was my favorite go-to word back then to help the university understand how important parents were and how much we needed to start valuing them,” said Lathes Towns, Transition and Family Relations Director at Tarleton.

 A few years later, Tarleton grew their department and brought on Kei Bermea, who is currently their Assistant Director of Student Involvement and Family Relations.
 Bermea hit the ground running by incorporating new ideas in the portal to keep families informed and help them feel more involved with the university.
 One unique initiative, coined “Texan Talks,” offers virtual events that let families connect with campus leadership and ask questions.
 Tarleton has created over 15 announcements about Texan Talks, which translates to over 160,000 emails delivered to families.